 The [Senate Armed Services] committee recognizes that the maturation of many technologies funded by the Defense Advanced Research Projects Agency may have significant commercial application.
 The committee applauds the efforts of DARPA in this area and supports a broadening of this effort.
 Current law does not authorize DARPA to enter into "cooperative agreement" or "other transactions" as distinct from "grants" or "contracts."
 Additionally, current law does not allow for any proceeds of such arrangements to be applied to a fund for the development of other advanced technologies.
-Accordingly, section [222] clearly establishes the legal authority of DARPA to enter into cooperative arrangements and other transactions.
-In granting the authority to enter into "other transactions," the committee enjoins the Department to utilize this unique authority only in those instances in which traditional authorities are clearly not appropriate.
+Accordingly, section [222] clearly establishes the legal authority of DARPA to enter into "other transactions," the committee enjoins the Department to utilize this unique authority only in those instances in which traditional authorities are clearly not appropriate.